-- 1. A member entitled to attend, participate, speak and vote is entitled to appoint not more than two (2) proxies to attend, participate, speak and vote instead of him.
-A proxy may, but need not, be a member of the Company and there shall be no restriction as to the qualification of the proxy. - 2.
-Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he/she specifies the proportion of his/her holdings to be represented by each proxy. - 3.
-Where a member is an authorised nominee as defined in the Securities Industry (Central Depositories) Act, 1991, it may appoint not more than two (2) proxies in respect of each Securities Account it holds in ordinary shares of the Company standing to the credit of the said Securities Account. - 4.
+- 1. The broadcast venue is strictly for the purpose of complying with Section 327(2) of the Companies Act 2016 which requires the Chairman of the Meeting to be at the main venue.
+Shareholders/proxies will not be allowed to attend the 27th AGM in person at the Broadcast Venue on the day of the meeting.
+Shareholders who wish to participate at the 27th AGM will therefore have to do so remotely and pre-register their attendance via the link https://vps.megacorp.com.my/w6pEOp.
+Kindly refer to the Administrative Notes for further information. - A member entitled to attend, participate, speak and vote is entitled to appoint not more than two (2) proxies to attend, participate, speak and vote instead of him.
+A proxy may, but need not, be a member of the Company and there shall be no restriction as to the qualification of the proxy. - 3.
+Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he/she specifies the proportion of his/her holdings to be represented by each proxy. - 4.
+Where a member is an authorised nominee as defined in the Securities Industry (Central Depositories) Act, 1991, it may appoint not more than two (2) proxies in respect of each Securities Account it holds in ordinary shares of the Company standing to the credit of the said Securities Account. - 5.
 Where a member is an Exempt Authorised Nominee which holds ordinary shares in the Company for multiple beneficial owners in one Securities Account ("Omnibus Account"), there is no limit to the number of proxies which the Exempt Authorised Nominee may appoint in respect of each Omnibus Account it holds.
-Where the Exempt Authorised Nominee appoints two (2) or more proxies to attend and vote at the same meeting, such appointment shall be invalid unless the Exempt Authorised Nominee specifies the proportion of his holdings to be represented by each proxy. - 5.
-The instrument appointing a proxy shall be in writing under the hand of the appointor or his attorney duly authorised in writing or, if the appointor is a corporation, either under the corporation's seal or under the hand of an officer or attorney duly authorised. - 6.
-The instrument appointing a proxy must be deposited at the Share Registrar's office, System & Securities Sdn.
-Bhd. at Plaza 138, Suite 18.03, 18th Floor, 138 Jalan Ampang, 50450 Kuala Lumpur not less than forty-eight (48) hours before the time appointed for holding the meeting or any adjournment thereof. - 7.
-Date of Record of Depositors for the purpose of determining Members' entitlement to attend, vote and speak at the Annual General Meeting is 8 June 2021. - 8.
-Pursuant to Paragraph 8.29A of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions set out in the Notice of the 26th AGM will be put to vote on a poll.
+Where the Exempt Authorised Nominee appoints two (2) or more proxies to attend and vote at the same meeting, such appointment shall be invalid unless the Exempt Authorised Nominee specifies the proportion of his holdings to be represented by each proxy. - 6.
+The instrument appointing a proxy shall be in writing under the hand of the appointor or his attorney duly authorised in writing or, if the appointor is a corporation, either under the corporation's seal or under the hand of an officer or attorney duly authorised. - 7.
+The instrument appointing a proxy must be deposited at the Poll Administrator's office at Mega Corporate Services Sdn.
+Bhd, Level 15-2, Bangunan Faber Imperial Court, Jalan Sultan Ismail, 50250 Kuala Lumpur, Wilayah Persekutuan or submit via email to AGM-support.
+Ralco@megacorp.com.my not less than forty-eight (48) hours before the time appointed for holding the meeting or any adjournment thereof.
+Kindly refer to the Administrative Notes for further information. - 8.
+Date of Record of Depositors for the purpose of determining Members' entitlement to attend, vote and speak at the Annual General Meeting is 9 June 2022. - 9.
+Pursuant to Paragraph 8.29A of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions set out in the Notice of the 27th AGM will be put to vote on a poll.